-Since 2000, MIT Global Startup Labs has sent over 200 MIT instructors to teach over 2400 students in 25 countries, resulting in the creation of businesses and the addition of course offerings at our partner universities.
+Since 2000, MIT Global Startup Labs has sent over 300 MIT instructors to teach thousands of students in more than 20 countries, resulting in the creation of businesses and the addition of course offerings at our partner universities.

-The founders developed the idea with the help of Professor Paul Gray (MIT EECS), President Emeritus of MIT.
-AITI was largely modeled on the successful MIT-CETI program in China and customized for Africa.
-In the summer of 2000, the program was piloted at Strathmore College in Kenya.
-Four MIT student/instructors (Paul Njoroge, Martin Mbaya, Andrew Nevins and Eric Traub) were part of the inaugural team.
-Each played an important role in taking the program from concept to reality.
+The founders developed the idea with the help of Professor Paul Gray (MIT Electrical Engineering and Computer Science), President Emeritus of MIT.
+AITI was largely modeled on the successful MIT China Educational Technology Initiative (MIT-CETI), a project management training program, and customized for Africa.
+In the summer of 2000, the program was piloted at Strathmore University in Nairobi, Kenya.
+Four MIT student instructors (Paul Njoroge, Martin Mbaya, Andrew Nevins and Eric Traub) were part of the inaugural team.
+Each played an important role in moving the program from concept to reality.
 In 2000, tele-centers (Internet Cafes) were the dominant accessible form of ICT technology for most Africans.
-Thus, the team's curriculum centered on Java programming, HTML and the basics of UNIX.
-In addition, to promote entrepreneurship, leading executives from the computer industry in Kenya delivered guest lectures.
-Furthermore, students were required to work on a group project applying their newly acquired skills.
+With this in mind, the team built a curriculum focused on Java programming, HTML and the basics of UNIX.
+In addition, to promote entrepreneurship, leading executives from the tech industry in Kenya delivered guest lectures.
+In true MIT fashion, the founders built experiential learning into the curriculum, requiring students to work on group projects in order to apply their newly acquired skills.